mangotreedev/bamboosticks-mark2/README.md

+# 🚧 UNDER CONSTRUCTION 🚧
+Renovations being made to update Bamboosticks for Rails 7, will sunset [Bamboosticks](https://github.com/mangotreedev/bamboosticks)

-# MangoTree Rails Template: BambooSticks
+# MangoTree Rails Template: BambooSticks-Mark2

 ## Description :speak_no_evil:
 BambooSticks is the template we use at MangoTree to generate RoR applications with a basic setup suitable for most web applications.
 We hope this template supports you as you begin your application development, just as bamboo sticks support a fledgling plant.